somedatapacket/docs.humio.com/content/configuration/authentication/role-based-auth.md

 This means that

-- if a user is in `"ROLE1"` then the user has access to `"REPO1"`, and anything he or she does is limited to data that matches the query `"QUERY1"`.
+- if a user is in `"GROUP1"` then the user has access to `"REPO1"`, and anything he or she does is limited to data that matches the query `"QUERY1"`.
-- if a user is in `"ROLE2"` then the user has access to `"REPO1"` and `"REPO2"`, and anything he or she does in `REPO1` is limited to data that matches the query `"QUERY2"`, whereas anything he or she does in `REPO2` is limited to data that matches the query `QUERY3`.
+- if a user is in `"GROUP2"` then the user has access to `"REPO1"` and `"REPO2"`, and anything he or she does in `REPO1` is limited to data that matches the query `"QUERY2"`, whereas anything he or she does in `REPO2` is limited to data that matches the query `QUERY3`.
+- a user in `"GROUP3"`  can only search `"REPO2"`, and only such data that matches the query `QUERY4`.

 The file `humio-data/view-role-prefix-auth.json` is re-read every 30 seconds.
 It is recommended to just put it on only one of the servers.